mufana/mufana.github.io/_posts/2018-04-13-PoshSlackHook.md

 This is a basic example how to get information from an API with PowerShell.
 Not that hard was it!?

-__Back to Slack!__
+### Back to Slack...

 ## Setup the WebHook integration for Slack

-1. The first step is to create a webhook integration for your channel. https://my.slack.com/services/new/incoming-webhook/
+1. The first step is to create a webhook integration for your channel. (https://my.slack.com/services/new/incoming-webhook/)

 3. Select a channel, (In this example I've used my _#test_ channel) and click on: ```Add Incoming Webhooks Integration```.